The World to Work Program

 World to Work Week 2015 will be May 11-15!
 See below for what's happening.
 We'll also be adding more events over the next weeks, so please check back here for more details.

 Workshops, Presentations & Panel Discussions

-“Super-currency banker” Fortunato Vega will be teaching participants how to network effectively to get that dream opportunity.
-This workshop will include information about how to feel confident when introducing yourself to new people, what to do when you meet someone you'd like to be connected with professionally, and how to use social media to connect with professionals in your field.
-This event is free and no registration is required.
+This workshop is free and open to all students!
+Learn skills that you'll need in order to get your dream job or internship.
+The workshop will include information about how to feel confident when introducing yourself to new people, what to do when you meet someone you'd like to be connected with professionally, and how to use social media to connect with professionals in your field.

 Professional Networking Reception

 This event is free and open to all students and community members!
 Refreshments will be served, so come along to network with local professionals and who knows?
 Maybe you could meet someone that can help you get your dream job or internship.
 This event is free but students must register in advance at the FIUTS office in HUB 206 (registration begins May 1).
 Please dress professionally!